Chris Shepherd: Joe Orton

-In 2017, Shepherd embarked upon a Joe Orton tribute project to mark the 50th anniversary of the passing of the playwright.
+In 2017, Shepherd embarked upon a Joe Orton tribute project to mark the 50th anniversary of the death of the playwright.
 The project was masterminded by Shepherd with Emma Parker from the University of Leicester.
 It centres around Orton's Edna Welthorpe letters.
 Orton wrote prank letters of complaint to poke fun at establishment figures such as vicars, companies and sometimes even his own plays.
 The project funded by the Arts Council England and the University of Leicester has seen many comedy writers such as Alec Baldwin, David Quantick, Caroline Moran, Phil Bowker, Arthur Mathews, Jesse Armstrong write new Edna Welthorpe letters.
 These letters are to be read in two events.
 The first in Latitude with readings by Robin Ince, John-Luke Roberts and Joe Orton's sister, Leonine Orton-Barnet.
 The second is at the Little Theatre in Orton's hometown on the anniversary of Orton's death on 9 August 2017.
 With readings by Leonie Orton-Barnet, Frances Barber, David Quantick and John Shuttleworth.
 In addition, Shepherd directed a short animated film called Yours Faithfully Edna Welthorpe (Mrs), which featured the voices of Alison Steadman and Robin Sebastian.